TanStack/router/docs/framework/react/start/api-routes.md

   api.comments.ts
 ```

-Or you can choose to organize your API routes in a nested structure ⛰️:
+Or you can choose to organize your API Routes in a nested structure ⛰️:

 ```plaintext
 routes/